teodesian/teodesian/README.md

 ### CEO, Troglodyne LLC
 _August 2020 - Present_

+I am a Full Stack developer specializing in Software Testing, Performance and Modernization of legacy Codebases.

-I assist clients with all manner of software projects from my office in Houston.
-Primarily perl, html/css/js work, but the occasional PHP work thrown in too.
+Primarily perl, html/css/js work, but the occasional PHP, C/C++ & Java work thrown in too.
-I also build open source software for automated testing (see my pinned repos below), and am working on my own testing SAAS offering to be out early 2022.
+I also build open source software focused mostly on automated testing (see my pinned repos below).

-Recent and ongoing clients include:
+Past and ongoing clients include:

 - [Holophrastic Enterprises](https://holophrasticenterprises.com) - Assistance with server management, migration and perl application performance.
+- [Insight Cruises](https://insightcruises.com) - Modernization of 20+ year old perl codebase, new features & much more
+- [All Around the World](https://allaroundtheworld.fr) - Subcontracts with a number of firms, including [booking.com](https://booking.com)

-I also do a [youtube series](https://www.youtube.com/channel/UCFvN_fLAzWiFdAKjj9DjEyw/videos) on topics of interest to the software developer and tester.
+I also do a [youtube series](https://www.youtube.com/channel/UCFvN_fLAzWiFdAKjj9DjEyw/videos) and [blog](https://troglodyne.net/blog) on topics of interest to the software developer and tester.

 ### Senior Tester, Senior Developer @ cPanel
 _July 2011-November 2012 and June 2014-August 2020 (Just shy of 8 years)_